Phil Galfond: Why Comfort is Your Biggest Poker Enemy

 • Or is there something in this line that is an indicator that the enemy chose it for reasons of comfort - given my observations?

 In my extensive experience in poker, the nice thing about developing self-awareness is that everything else will come naturally.
-And now you're looking at autopsies, interpreting statistics, and trying to take notes.
+And now you're looking at showdowns, interpreting statistics, and trying to take notes.
 So this increased awareness helps you do much better at something you already don't do well enough.

 Thus, greater focus on emotions and greater awareness of yourself and others will help you use this data more effectively.
 But be careful: you may accidentally... improve your powers of observation in other areas of your life.